-Iceland is not for the faint hearted, but is a fantastic destination for lovers of the great outdoors who can handle a bit of fire and ice.
+Iceland is not for the faint-hearted.
+But it is a fantastic destination for lovers of the great outdoors who can handle a bit of fire and ice.

-There are plenty of places to swim in this northern island far away in the Atlantic.
+There are plenty of places to swim in this northern island in the Atlantic.

 Here you will find links to some articles with the best of the best pools and hot springs.
-Plus info on a cool Iceland website for swimmers too.
+Plus info on a cool Iceland website for swimmers.